weaversa/cryptol-course/labs/LorumIpsum/LoremIpsumAnswers.md

-# LorumIpsum Key
+# LoremIpsum Key

-During this lab you will use the results of previous labs to Cryptolize a *mock* key generation specification we're calling the LorumIpsum key.
+During this lab you will use the results of previous labs to Cryptolize a *mock* key generation specification we're calling the LoremIpsum key.
 This document specifies the algorithm, but, like most specification documents it also contains reams of text unrelated to the algorithm.
-We've filled in these unhelpful portions with [lorum ipsum](http://www.lipsum.com/).
+We've filled in these unhelpful portions with [lorem ipsum](http://www.lipsum.com/).
 You may happily skip over them to get to the important bits.

 **EXERCISE** An important message has been encrypted using the [KLI20](KLI20.cry) end cryptographic unit, a completely made up device that was created specifically for use in this lab.
-The KLI20 takes LorumIpsum keys (as specified below) as input and will then operate as a stream cipher capable of encrypting or decrypting streams of bytes.
+The KLI20 takes LoremIpsum keys (as specified below) as input and will then operate as a stream cipher capable of encrypting or decrypting streams of bytes.
 Please read through the specification document below and then write Cryptol functions to generate the key specified here.